alfarih31/alfarih31.github.io/_includes/docs/resume.md

 Achivement/Tasks:

-- Involved with engineer teams to refactor its backend by refactore the design pattern & architecture because the current source code which written in `Golang` doesn't written well & hard to maintained
+- Involved with engineer teams to refactor its backend by refactor the design pattern & architecture because the current source code which had written in `Golang` doesn't written well & hard to maintain
 - Responsible to containerize the application by `Docker`

 ### CV.
 Nusantara Beta Studio ([nbs.co.id](https://nbs.co.id/)) - Senior Web Developer